herenow/light-router/README.md

 A router for node.js performance junkies :)

-This router is still under development, and any suggestion would be aprreciated.
-I'm still figuring out features that should be implemented.

 Note that this router is not as flexible as other routers, it is mostly useful for building simple APIs that don't depend on complex middleware schemes.